Travel With Kids

 For a list of kid-friendly winter fun, click here.

-Economy aside, complimentary kids activities are always fun.
+Economy aside, nearby kids' activities are always fun.

 Right from the Resort

 - Scenic Tram Ride – Take a ride on the scenic aerial tram and go up to 2,300 ft in elevation.
 Surrounded by spectacular views, the tram stops at the Upper Tram Terminal.
 Here, you can hike out to viewpoints along Mt.
 Alyeska and access a variety of hiking trails that will take you down to either the Hotel or ski area base.
 In the Upper Tram Terminal, find dining options, viewpoint deck with telescopes and the historic Roundhouse at Alyeska Museum (free admission).
 The museum takes you on a brief historical tour of the valley from native cultures to the mining boom to the original group of 11 ski enthusiasts who envisioned a ski area on Mt.
 Alyeska.
 The rich heritage of Girdwood Valley is captured through photographs, displays and more.